top of page

 Visiting Tarr Steps

-Getting to Tarr Steps by car takes just 15-minutes from Dulverton via Winsford Hill before taking a left turn and on to Tarr Steps.
-To create a car free experience at Tarr Steps itself, there’s a ‘pay and display’ car park from where you can walk down to the bridge through a field.
-Ignore the Sat Nav though if it suggests you can drive across the river.
-The crossing is best made on horseback or in a 4x4 with high ground clearance and then, only when the river level is low!
+Getting to Tarr Steps by car takes just 15 minutes from Dulverton via Winsford Hill.
+After taking a left turn, you will arrive at Tarr Steps.
+To create a car-free experience at Tarr Steps itself, there’s a ‘pay and display’ car park from where you can walk down to the bridge through a field.
+Ignore the Sat Nav if it suggests you can drive across the river.
+The crossing is best made on horseback or in a 4x4 with high ground clearance, and then, only when the river level is low!

-Alternatively, walk there, enjoy Tarr Steps and book in for a meal at Tarr Farm Inn and come back by taxi.
-Probably best to book one in advance!
+Alternatively, you can walk there, enjoy Tarr Steps, and book a meal at Tarr Farm Inn.
+It’s probably best to book a taxi in advance for your return journey!

-Along the riverbanks there are also quiet, calm areas where you can enjoy a picnic and, if you are plucky enough, do some wild swimming in the warmer months.
+Along the riverbanks, there are also quiet, calm areas where you can enjoy a picnic.
+If you are feeling adventurous, you can even try some wild swimming in the warmer months.

 Tarr Steps and Tarr Woods - Conservation

 The Steps face the full force of winter weather and are often submerged as the river’s level rises.
 On more than one occasion, debris hurtling downstream has dislodged the stones and washed the bridge away, requiring it to be re-assembled.
-Today each of the largest stones are numbered, so that this can be done more easily.
+Today, each of the largest stones is numbered, making this process easier.

 You can learn more from Exmoor National Park about visiting Tarr Steps.
-Please note, as of February 2026 it is not possible to do a circular walk, as one of the more modern bridges upstream is damaged.
-But you can still enjoy a great walk on either or both sides of the river.
+Please note that as of February 2026, it is not possible to do a circular walk, as one of the more modern bridges upstream is damaged.
+However, you can still enjoy a great walk on either or both sides of the river.

 Visiting Tarr Steps with Woodlands Holidays

-Woodleigh Cottage in Dulverton is ideally situated to explore and enjoy Exmoor and visit beautiful sites like Tarr Steps and the Barle Valley.
-We look forward to welcoming you and helping you enjoy your stay throughout the year, experiencing Exmoor ponies in the wild, walking through the beautiful woodlands, enjoying the ancient pubs and superb local food on offer in this very special National Park.
+Woodleigh Cottage in Dulverton is ideally situated to explore and enjoy Exmoor.
+You can visit beautiful sites like Tarr Steps and the Barle Valley.
+We look forward to welcoming you and helping you enjoy your stay throughout the year.
+Experience Exmoor ponies in the wild, walk through the beautiful woodlands, and enjoy the ancient pubs and superb local food on offer in this very special National Park.

 Photo of Scene around Tarr Steps - credit: Neville Stanikk